Assistant Dean for Career & Professional Development

-Jim Montes was named Assistant Dean for the Office of Career & Professional Development in August 2014.
-Prior to joining Touro Law Center Mr. Montes was a partner at the global law firm Nixon Peabody LLP, based in Manhattan.
+Most recently, Montes served as First Vice President and Senior Counsel for Carver Federal Savings Bank and as President of Carver Community Development Corporation, the Bank’s economic and community development subsidiary.
+Prior to joining Touro Law in 2014, Montes was a partner at the global law firm of Nixon Peabody LLP, based in New York City.
 His practice concentrated in public and project finance, primarily in public and private securities offerings and securities registration.
 He also served as bond and underwriter’s counsel in connection with tax-exempt and taxable bond financings.
-A sample of some of the projects Dean Montes worked on while practicing law were the bond financings for the New England Patriots (Gillette Stadium), New York Giants/Jets stadium (MetLife Stadium) and the New York Yankees Stadium.
+A sample of some of the projects Montes worked on while practicing law were the bond financings for the New England Patriots (Gillette Stadium), New York Giants/Jets stadium (MetLife Stadium), and the New York Yankees Stadium.
 During his tenure at Nixon Peabody, Mr. Montes also lead the firm’s New York State practice serving local municipalities as bond counsel.
-His legal experience is enhanced by more than 20 years as a senior executive in the banking industry prior to becoming an attorney.
+His legal experience is enhanced by more than 20 years as a senior executive in the banking industry.

 Assistant Director of Career & Professional Development